-This year we stayed in a cottage in Ambleside which was just a stones throw from the centre of town.
+This years Lakes trip was filled with walks and pub stops.
+We stayed in a cottage in Ambleside which was just a stones throw from the centre of town.
 Each day we set off on a walk and I was always sure to pack my new British and European wildflower book so I could look up the beautiful little flowers and plants we would see a long the way.

 One of my favourite finds was the below, which I’m still struggling to identify.
 I think it’s a Wood-forget-me-not but the deep purple colour is throwing me off!
 These flowers are usually more of a periwinkle blue so if anyone can clarify in the comments it would be greatly appreciated.
 Hopefully I’ll get better at differentiating the two the longer I learn about wildflowers!